PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 ## Client credentials grant

-Now that you created your first API client, you can test the connection to the API.
-You can send a GET request to the `/admin-api` endpoint.
-You need to provide the client ID and client secret you generated earlier.
+Now that you created your first API client, you can perform connection to the API.
 You can use Postman or any other tool to make HTTP requests.

-{{% notice %}}
-You have many tools to debug APIs.
-You can use Postman, [curl](https://curl.se/), or any other tool (even open source like [Insomnia](https://insomnia.rest/)) that allows you to make HTTP requests.
-In this tutorial, I will use [Postman API client](https://www.postman.com/api-platform/api-client/), so that you can quickly test the API with a user-friendly interface.
-{{% /notice %}}

 The first thing we are going to do is get the access token.
 You need to send a POST request to the `/admin-api/access_token` endpoint to do that.
 You need to provide the following parameters: